 Pediatric Urology Fellowship

-The Center for Pediatric Urology at Children’s Medical Center, led by Warren Snodgrass, M.D., Chief of Urology at Children’s and Professor of Urology at UT Southwestern, provides comprehensive evaluation, diagnosis, treatment, and follow-up care to infants, children, and adolescents with congenital and acquired genitourinary disorders.
+The Center for Pediatric Urology at Children’s Medical Center provides comprehensive evaluation, diagnosis, treatment, and follow-up care to infants, children, and adolescents with congenital and acquired genitourinary disorders.

 The program offers the area’s only clinical program dedicated exclusively to helping children overcome dysfunctional voiding.
 The Urotherapy Center for children with voiding dysfunctions and enuresis provides treatment for children that experience bedwetting, urinary incontinence, or recurrent urinary tract infections caused by daytime voiding dysfunction.